spartacus20/retell-video-demo/README.md

 You should see a fowarding address like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, and you put on .env

-### Optional: Phone Call Features via Twilio
+### Phone Call Features via Twilio

 The `twilio_server.py` contains helper functions you could utilize to create phone numbers, tie agent to a number, make a phone call with an agent, etc. Here we assume you already created agent from last step, and have `agent id` ready.

 To ues these features, follow these steps:

-1. Uncomment twilio client initialization and `listen_twilio_voice_webhook(agent_id_path)` in `server.py` file to set up Twilio voice webhook.
-What this does is that every time a number of yours in Twilio get called, it would call this webhook which internally calls the `register-call` API and sends the correct audio websocket address back to Twilio, so it can connects with Retell to start the call.

-2. Put your ngrok ip address into `.env`, it would be something like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`.
+1. Put your ngrok ip address into `.env`, it would be something like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`.

-3. (optional) Call `create_phone_number` to get a new number and associate with an agent id.
+2. (optional) Call `create_phone_number` to get a new number and associate with an agent id.
 This phone number now can handle inbound calls as long as this server is running.

-4. (optional) Call `register_phone_agent` to register your Twilio number and associate with an agent id.
-This phone number now can handle inbound calls as long as this server is running.

-5. (optional) Call `delete_phone_number` to release a number from your Twilio pool.

-6. (optional) Call `transfer_call` to transfer this on-going call to a destination number.

-7. (optional) Call `end_call` to end this on-going call.
+3. (optional) Call `end_call` to end this on-going call.

-8. Call `create_phone_call` to start a call with caller & callee number, and your agent Id.
+4. Call `create_phone_call` to start a call with caller & callee number, and your agent Id.
 This call would use the agent id supplied, and ignore the agent id you set up in step 3 or 4.
 It automatically hang up if machine/voicemail/IVR is detected.
 To turn it off, remove "machineDetection, asyncAmd" params.